 Physical Injuries on the Tongue can lead to swelling of taste buds.
 Here I listed few physical injuries that may cause large taste buds.

-- Scrapping your tongue with teeth or with any dental appliances.
+- Scraping your tongue with teeth or with any dental appliances.

 - Injuries due to oral surgery may often cause painful taste bud.

-- Injuries on your tongue also increase the risk of swelling.
+- Injuries on your tongue also increase the risk of swelling and painful taste bud on tip of tongue.

 - Rubbing your tongue, may irritate the taste buds and make it swollen.